apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default: mysql

 To ensure compatibility with the MySQL ecosystem, Doris includes a built-in database called mysql.
 If this database conflicts with a user's own database, please modify this field to replace the name of the Doris built-in MySQL database with a different name.

+#### `max_auto_partition_num`

+Default value: 2000

+For auto-partitioned tables to prevent users from accidentally creating a large number of partitions, the number of partitions allowed per OLAP table is `max_auto_partition_num`.
+Default 2000.